realjck/story-engine/README.md

 ---

-To ensure proper preparation of custom scenes in Adobe Animate, it is imperative to maintain consistent nomenclature across three key components:
+To ensure proper preparation of custom scenes in Adobe Animate, it is imperative to maintain consistent nomenclature across three key components for the scenes MovieClips:

-1. The name of the clip
+1. Name of the MovieClip in the library
-2. The name of the clip instance
+2. Instance name in properties once positioned on the timeline
-3. The label of the main scene in which it is positioned
+3. Label of the frame at the MovieClip position

 When incorporating characters, adhere to the specific integration guidelines outlined in the project.
 Characters are consolidated within a primary MovieClip named _PERSOS.
 It is crucial to assign identical names to both their instance and corresponding label.
 Additionally, essential JavaScript variables should be positioned at the root of the scene, specifying the character names and scene coordinates when the character is zoomed in during dialogue.
 See screenshot below: